vladimir-tutin/Plex-Auto-Collections/README.md

   poster-directory: /config/posters           # Opt - Desired dir of posters
   background-directory: /config/backgrounds   # Opt - Desired dir of backgrounds
 ```

-If Plex is running on a different machine on the same network, then change the host to an addressable local IP address.
-Port forwarding is generally not required unless Plex is running on a remote machine.

 ## TMDb